Year 4 Newsletter Spring 1 2026

 English

-During this topic, we will continue to follow the structure of Talk for Writing as we immerse ourselves in a recount and then use the techniques taught and follow the structure of a recount to write our own recount about our recent visit to Robin Wood.
+During this half term, we will continue to follow the structure of Talk for Writing as we immerse ourselves in explanations and then use the techniques taught and follow the structure to write our own.

 Maths